General Build Options

 If this option is checked, the script import speed is faster, but module features such as

 import(), etc. cannot be used.

-This option is used to display all the services integrated by the current project in the Service panel.
+This option is used to display all the services integrated in the Service panel for the current project.

 Due to the adjustment of the current build mechanism, the processing of different platforms is injected into the Build panel in the form of a plugin.
 After selecting the platform to build in the Platform option of the Build panel, notice the expanded options of the corresponding platform.
 The name of the expanded option is the platform plug-in name, in the editor main menu Extensions -> Extension Manager -> Internal to see various platform plug-ins.